zaari/nmea-parser/README.md

 ## License

-The crate is licensed under [Apache 2.0 license][LICENSE] which also includes liability and warranty statements.
+The crate is licensed under [Apache 2.0 license] which also includes liability and warranty statements.

+[Apache 2.0 license]: LICENSE